 The Best Paint Colors for Your Home Office

-Never underestimate the impact the right wall paint can have in a home office.
-Not only is it an easy way to refresh an outdated space, but the right paint hue could help increase productivity—after all, some paint colors are believed to have positive psychological effects.
-Studies even suggest that certain shades help stimulate your brain, while other hues are said to have calming effects that can lower stress levels.
+Never underestimate the impact the right wall paint can have in a home office—especially now, when the workspaces in our houses have replaced so many of our office cubicles.
+Not only is color an easy way to refresh a lackluster room, but the right paint hue could help increase productivity—after all, some paint colors are believed to have positive psychological effects.
+Studies even suggest that certain shades help stimulate your brain, while other hues are said to have calming effects that can lower stress levels (something we could all use a little more of these days, as we juggle full-time jobs, virtual school, and more).
 "A workspace is all about productivity, so you want to choose paint colors that will keep your energy focused and also have a calming effect," says Nicole Gibbons, interior designer and founder of Clare.
 "Even a controlled pop of color in a floral arrangement can spark creativity."

 For this reason, it's important to select a paint color for your home office that actually inspires you.
 "A home office is likely to be a place you spend a lot of your day in, so it's important to consider colors that you are happy to be around for long periods of time," says Patrick O'Donnell, brand ambassador at Farrow & Ball.
 "Soothing, earthy colors like greens and blues evoke a feeling of calm if you are looking to reduce stress.
 While light colors, such as warm whites, are great if you want to create a room free of distraction."

 If you thought brown walls were boring, then it's time to think again.
-According to our experts, a warm brown-painted office can help you stay calm and focused while you work.
+According to our experts, a warm brown office can help you stay serene and focused all day long.
 "Mid-brown tones, like Broccoli Brown, are calming," O'Donnell explains, "and can focus the mind on the important tasks at hand."

 Dry Erase Paint